jcolag/silver-bat-01-seeking-refuge/text/19-finale.md

 Across the alley, I wave to Marco Quintero, one of my neighbors, a music teacher who I was able to save from a shakedown by agents of La Mano de la Serpiente.
 They wanted him to teach his students a slightly different musical scale to not interfere with some sort of mass-hypnotic scheme they had planned, as if that sounds the slightest bit rational.
 In any case, Marco said he'd owe me a favor and, while I assume he meant buying me lunch, I need him to wrangle the kids down to Zarifa, down on one of the street levels, where she can take the kids back to the Arcology where we can find their parents.
 And I'm pretty sure he didn't recognize me as anything other than a masked vigilante.

 I follow them across to the apartment we're borrowing.
 "OK, kids, I'll meet back with you later, but you're safe now.
-Just follow Mr. Marco and he'll put you on a bus for a fun ride!"
+Just follow Mr. Marco, and he'll put you on a bus for a fun ride to safety!"

 One of the older kids hugs me.
 "They tried to hurt us and told us we didn't have families anymore."
-I suppose that crying would be a bad thing, right now.
+I suppose that crying would be a bad thing, right now, or at least inconvenient.

-"Well, we'll keep you safe and we'll try hard to find your parents.
+"Well, we'll keep you safe, and we'll try hard to find your parents.
 But first, you need to get to the bus and I need to make sure those men never hurt you again."
 I hand Marco a small radio.
 "A friend is watching on the building's surveillance.
 If he sees anything in your way, he'll find you another route.
-He'll also keep track of any of the little ones that might get sidetracked.
+He'll also keep track of any little ones that might get sidetracked.
 I'm sorry to put so much on you as part of your favor."

 "Hey, no problem.
-It's for a good cause and we're neighbors.
+It's for a good cause, and we're neighbors.
 Or am I not supposed to know who you are?"

 Damn.
 "It wouldn't have been my *first* choice.
 But as long as you know and you're up for it, drop by for dinner one night, if you want to join the team."